borkdude/glam/README.md

 CPM offers a flexible way to bring binaries into scope for a shell, piggybacking on [tools deps](https://clojure.org/guides/deps_and_cli).

-Work in progress, not ready for production, breaking changes will happen.
+Work in progress, not sure where this is going, not ready for production, breaking changes will happen.

 ## Usage